Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 6. Payment Approval or Denial

 Your payment will be approved or declined.
 Verification takes place to ensure you have sufficient funds in your account, and if necessary, a currency conversion will take place at the current exchange rate.
-This applies only if you are sending USD to an account that accepts a different currency and the payee has requested a different currency.
+This applies only if you are sending funds in a currency different from the recipient’s account currency.

 Hopefully, the cross-border payment is using banks that support international trade by using international payments.
 If so, the transaction is more likely to be approved.
 A global payments platform excels in intelligently routing the payment through a bank that is most likely to approve the transaction.